JamesTsetsekas/gblog/src/content/categories/nginx.md

 ---
-title: 'Nginx 🐕‍🦺'
+title: 'Nginx '
-description: '高性能的 HTTP 和反向代理 Web 服务器，奈何反向代理的 PHP-FMP 服务太慢。'
+description: 'A high-performance HTTP and reverse proxy web server, but the reverse proxy PHP-FPM service is too slow.'
 ---